tnrich/fuse-box-create-react-app/README.md

 npm install -g create-react-app
 ```

-**You’ll need to have Node >= 4 on your machine**.
+**You’ll need to have Node >= 6 on your machine to satisfy FuseBox dependencies**.

-**We strongly recommend to use Node >= 6 and npm >= 3 for faster installation speed and better disk usage.** You can use [nvm](https://github.com/creationix/nvm#usage) to easily switch Node versions between different projects.
+You can use [nvm](https://github.com/creationix/nvm#usage) to easily switch Node versions between different projects.

 **This tool doesn’t assume a Node backend**.
-The Node installation is only required for the build tools that rely on it locally, such as Webpack and Babel.
+The Node installation is only required for the build tools that rely on it locally, such as FuseBox and Babel.

 ### Creating an App